denk.mal

 Survivors and descendants at the ‘Hannoverscher Bahnhof Memorial’

-At the ‘Hannoverscher Bahnhof Memorial’, 20 plaques commemorate the names of more than 8,000 Jews, Sinti and Roma deported from Hamburg and northern Germany between 1940 and 1945.
-Behind each name is a story.
-The Nazi persecutions and deportations continue to impact family histories and people’s lives to this day.
+At the Hannoverscher Bahnhof Commemorative Site, twenty panels of names commemorate the more than 8,000 Jews, Sinti and Roma from Hamburg and northern Germany who were deported from the station between 1940 and 1945.
+Behind each name there is a story.
+The persecution and deportations under the National Socialists continue to impact family histories and people’s lives to this day.

-The photographic installation ‘Not just a memorial’ at the remembrance site focuses on a former victim of Nazi persecution and seven descendants of deportees.
-They talk about what the ‘Hannoverscher Bahnhof Memorial’ means to them.
+The ‘Not just a memorial’ photo project at the commemorative site focuses on one former victim of National Socialist persecution and seven descendants of deportees.
+Personal quotes from the featured individuals reveal what the Hannoverscher Bahnhof Memorial means to them.